laravel/docs/upgrade.md

 ### Authentication

+#### Configuration File

+You should update your `config/auth.php` configuration file with the following: [https://github.com/laravel/laravel/blob/master/config/auth.php](https://github.com/laravel/laravel/blob/master/config/auth.php)

+Once you have updated the file with a fresh copy, set your authentication configuration options to their desired value based on your old configuration file.
+If you were using the typical, Eloquent based authentication services available in Laravel 5.1, you most likely do not need to change any values.

+#### Contracts

 If you are implementing the `Illuminate\Contracts\Auth\Authenticatable` contract but are **not** using the `Authenticatable` trait, you should add a new `getAuthIdentifierName` method to your contract implementation.
 Typically, this method will return the column name of the "primary key" of your authenticatable entity.
 For example: `id`.

 This is unlikely to affect your application unless you were manually implementing this interface.